surniaulula/wpsso/readme.txt

 = 15.4.0-dev.2 =

-(2023/02/17) Updated the import of custom fields to ignore non-existant custom fields (instead of using an empty string by default).
+(2023/02/18) Updated the default tabs layout to vertical.
+Updated import of custom fields to ignore non-existant custom fields (instead of using an empty string by default).

 = 15.3.1 =